 You will take 60 credits in Music and 60 credits in History.

-In Music, this is essentially a foundation year preparing you to take advantage of the creative and intellectual benefits of higher education.
-You will receive core instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.
+In Music, year one provides the foundations for you to take advantage of the creative and intellectual benefits of higher education.
+You will receive instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.
 The History side of your degree will comprise three survey modules designed to introduce you to broad periods and historical subjects, from the medieval world to the modern Far East.

 To complement your academic study, you are actively encouraged to join the University Choir or Orchestra and other ensembles.